stefan-ainetter/grasp_det_seg_cnn/README.md

 python setup.py install
 ```

-The scripts do not require installation (but they *do* require `grasp_det_seg` to be installed), and can be run
-from the `scripts/` folder. *Note:* Do not run the scripts from the main folder of this repo, otherwise python might
-decide to load the local copy of the `grasp_det_seg` package instead of the one installed above, causing issues.

 ## Trained models

 The model files provided are made available under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.